abdurahmaanya/issue-tracker/README.md

-# An app for managing tasks and tracking staff performance (JIRA clone).
+# An app for managing tasks and tracking staff performance (Basic JIRA clone).

 Do not forget to create .env file by copying .env.example and to assign values to NEXTAUTH_SECRET, DISCORD_CLIENT_ID and DISCORD_CLIENT_SECRET variables.